 Heat kills bacteria too, which is why cooked food is much safer than raw food.
-Next time you belly-up to a salad bar in Bangkok or Beijing, Gentle Reader, think about the cleanliness of the water and fertilizer farmer Bui used to grow those veggies, and if a little heat might not be a good thing.
+Next time you belly-up to a salad bar in Bangkok, Beijing, or Acapulco, Gentle Reader, think about the sanitary nature of the water and fertilizer farmer Bui used to grow those veggies, and if a little heat might not be a good thing.

 Chicken, beef, and pork are good examples of problematic foods because these domestic animals all live in feces-covered environments and have higher tolerances to microbes like Salmonella and E.coli than humans in advanced countries typically do.
 Chicken products from large industrial poultry farms are especially bad.
 Unfortunately, too frequently these killer fecal bacteria are transferred to meat and poultry when being processed.

 According to WebMD, 83% of the chickens tested in a recent Consumer Reports investigation were contaminated with one or both of the leading bacterial causes of food-borne disease — salmonella and campylobacter.
 Most of this bacteria was found on the chicken’s skin.
 As someone who has repeatedly suffered painful and debilitating food poisoning from eating contaminated chicken, believe me, Fuzzy Freddie Nietzsche was absolutely wrong because, while salmonella poisoning may not kill you, it won’t make you stronger but will just make you wish you were dead.
 Seriously.

 What does all this have to do with cutting boards?
 Let’s take a common, real-world example.